apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `enabled` : if set to false, then the connector host will be disabled.

 * `bind` : The transport that the connector will listen on, it includes the ip address and port that it will bind to.
+Transports are specified using a URI syntax.

 * `connection_limit` : The maximum number of concurrently open connections this connector will accept before it stops accepting additional